newbreedofgeek/html5-skeletor/README.md

 * The JS core includes the Standard Garber-Irish Implementation design pattern

-* Includes a QUnit based Unit and Integration test template which can be run in the browser or in headless mode using PhantomJs
+* Includes a QUnit based Unit and Integration test template which can be run in the browser or in headless mode using PhantomJS

 * Includes a complete GruntJS dev work flow, this currently has the following grunt tasks:
   + default